 – Alexander McCall Smith

 For a one page critique of the highly controversial proposed hotel development which fundamentally threatens the future of the Old Town community and the Edinburgh Central Library:

-If you only have a moment to spare, then please sign the petition and share with others:
+If you haven’t yet signed the petition PLEASE DO and share with others:

 This proposed, consented ‘development’ has been somewhat overlooked by all the other contentious ‘developments’, such as the former Royal High School, St James Centre, South St Andrew Square… etc.

 The proposed hotel would take all the adjoining land at the Cowgate, otherwise long set aside to further develop the Central Library as a wonderful cultural hub, befitting and enriching Edinburgh’s title as the: